csarven/graphpusher/README.md

 * basedir : Location to store the dumps
 * dataset : Dataset name for the store
 * tdbAssembler : TDB assembler file
-* graphNameCase : Graph name method for SPARQL
+* graphNameMethod : Graph name method for SPARQL
 * graphNameBase : Base URL for graph names
 * port : Port number for Fuseki
 * os : Operating System name to determine new line types